Films

 German Films (in progress)

 1. The Blue Angel (Josef von Sternberg, 1930).
 The ultimate Weimar Period film, The Blue Angels tells the story of a professor, Emil Jannings, who falls in love with a night club singer, Marlene Dietrich, who leads him on a path to destruction.
 Should we blame the singer, the professor, or the social system that makes status lines impenetratble?
 The film is morally ambiguous, but it deilvers a subtle jab at the status norms of high society.
-Both stars do a superb job; it's probably Dietrich's best role, and Janning's second best (his best is in Murnau's extraordinarily well-shot silent classic, The Last Laugh).
+Both stars do a superb job; it's probably Dietrich's best role, and Janning's second best (his best is in Murnau's The Last Laugh).
 Jannings ended his distinghuished carreer in dishonor, becaue he was an active supporter of Hitler during the war.
 Dietrich moved to the United States just before the release of The Blue Angel, and became a staunch critic of Hitler, receiving a Medal of Honor for her efforts to denouce Nazis through entertainment.
 She and von Sternberg made other great films in the States, including Shanghai Express and Morocco.
+My second favorite von Sternberg is Salvation Hunters, his poetic first film.

-4. M (Fritz Lang, 1931).
-Perhaps my favorite film of all time.
+5. M (Fritz Lang, 1931).
+One of the best films all time.
 Peter Lorre is magnificent a child killer, who gains our sympathy when he is hunted by all walks of society: parents, police, mobsters, and beggars.
 Lange uses sound brilliantly from the opening nursery rhyme to the terrifying whistle of the Peer Gynt suite.
 I also recommend Fury, Fritz Lang's first American film, for another look at how ordinary people can become possessed by a thirst for retribution.
 Scarlet Street is also terrific, with Edward G. Robinson as an amature painter who gets snookered by a femme fatale.
+My second favorite Lang, however, is his breakthrough silent classic, Destiny, in which Death gives a mourning woman vistas onto love and loss in three other cultures.

 Russian (Language) Films (in progress)